Edelrid Pure Slider Review

 The Pure Slider can be used for constructing anchors like most light and compact lockers, but the sliding gate closure, which must only be moved about ¼ of an inch to allow the gate to open, is not as secure as a screw gate or twist-lock carabiner.
 We found this locker to be at its best when used on lead, on the end of a sling or quickdraw placed on a piece that we really wouldn't want to come unclipped from.
 Imagine a crux on a sport route coming after the first bolt, where there is only one 'biner catching your fall, and the ground looms close.
 Or imagine placing a cam on a traversing pitch where the crux comes run-out and will involve swinging back in the direction you have come.
 Believe it or not, the rope can rather easily run over the gate of a simple wiregate carabiner in these circumstances and unclip itself when the weight forces the gate open, something that has led to many climbing accidents.
 Placing a Pure Slider on this sort of piece adds security because now you know the rope won't come unclipped, and these are the circumstances that the Pure Slider was specifically designed for.
 While not quite as simple to clip as a wire gate 'biner, the Pure Slider is very easy to open, and snaps closed and locks automatically.
 We certainly recommend having a few of these lockers placed on the end of special slings or draws for instant deployment in high-consequence moments.

 Overall utility describes a locker's ability to both function well at its intended purpose, as well as its versatility.
 We think that the Pure Slider fits a unique niche for lead climbing, but its lack of gate security doesn't inspire us to often use it in normal locking carabiner situations, such as while belaying, rappelling, or as master points or clip-in lockers on the end of a personal anchor system.
-We think they are appropriate to use in similar situations like other small and compact lockers such as the Mad Rock Super Tech Keylock Screw, but don't necessarily serve as an effective backup if you happen to drop your only HMS/pear shaped locker on pitch three of your route.
-Basically, we would buy a couple of these in addition to the standard collection of lockers that we carry on multi-pitch routes, but wouldn't likely buy them instead of an HMS shaped locker, which are far more useful and versatile for normal climbing situations.
+We think they are appropriate to use in similar situations like other small and compact lockers, but don't necessarily serve as an effective backup if you happen to drop your only HMS/pear shaped locker on pitch three of your route.
+Basically, we would buy one or two of these in addition to the standard collection of lockers that we carry on multi-pitch routes, but wouldn't likely buy them instead of an HMS shaped locker, which are far more useful and versatile for normal climbing situations.

 Ease of Unlocking and Locking